joemart/my-api/README.md

 1. CLient credentials flow
 2. Authorization code flow

-`Next-auth` already does the `Authorization code flow` approach
+`Next-auth` already does the `Authorization code flow` approach.

-I'll start with the `Client credentials flow` which I will need to do a post request
+Use the `jwt` and `session` call back functions to pass the `access token` to the frontend.

+Once we have the `access token` we can start making API calls as long as it's included in the parameters.

+The `WoW` API seems to be the only one (somewhat) working.
+The `SC2` and `D3` need `{account}` and `:profileId` in their parameters and for some reason they don't work with the API requests.